saltbox-pro/saltbox-core/autotests/README.md

 ModuleNotFoundError: No module named 'salt_box_core'
 ```

-install the salt.box core as adviced in `README.md` or extend the `PYTHONPATH`:
+install the Salt.Box Core as adviced in `README.md` or extend the `PYTHONPATH`:

 ```bash
 export PYTHONPATH="$PYTHONPATH:/path/to/salt-box-core/"